PlayForm/Pipe/README.md

 ### Input-Output Mapping

-`FilePipe` will allow you to provide a map of paths for different input and output directories, making it easy to control where files are read from and written to:
+`Pipe` will allow you to provide a map of paths for different input and output directories, making it easy to control where files are read from and written to: